CANopenTerm/CANopenTerm/README.md

 CANopenTerm is an open-source software tool designed for the development, testing, and analysis of CANopen networks and devices.
-It extends its capabilities to support other CAN protocols, including SAE J1939 and OBD-II, making it a versatile tool for professionals working with CAN-based networks.
+It extends its capabilities to support other CAN CC protocols, including SAE J1939 and OBD-II, making it a versatile tool for professionals working with CAN CC-based networks.

 Key functionalities include: